 Along with Mr. Boccali, our band director, jazz band A is made up of the traditional jazz instruments.
 Our first row is all saxophones.
 From left to right we have a baritone, tenor, two altos, and another tenor.
 We offer a sweet melody to punctuate each song.
 Two trombones, one of which switches between euphonium and trombone, make up the second row.
 They add a great base to each song.
 The third row is three trumpets, that play a large and high melody to accompany the saxophones.
 Topping the band off is a tight rhythm section with one piano, three guitars, one bass, and the drums.
 Having a full band like this requires us to do all we can to become the great band we hope to be.

-difference between jazz and not jazz is the space between
+in unison, the difference between jazz and not jazz is the space

-the notes.
-Like Mr. Boccali says, if you want to make
+between the notes.
+Like Mr. Boccali says, if you want to make something

-to mark notes in class, to knowing your part in a song.
+a pencil to mark notes in class, to knowing your part in a song.
+Not

-Not only does this teach us responsibility, but it teaches
+only does this teach us responsibility, but it teaches us an important

-goals and there are general goals, but either way, we
+detailed goals and there are general goals, but either way, we always

 Jazz band A practices two times a week for 75 minutes each day.
 Within those days, we try to be as productive as possible.
 The very first thing we do at the start of each rehearsal, is warming up.
 We play a song, or the head of a scale, and then each student has twelve measures to solo on that blues scale.
 This is key to rehearsal, because most kids came from concert band or orchestra earlier in the day, and need to get in the jazz mindset.
 After warming up, we play and critique our songs.
 Our class usually gets through three songs, depending on how prepared we are.
 Mr. Boccali is the chief assessor, but he does have the input of his students.
 This gives us good understanding of what we need to do and how to hear little mistakes and grade our peers.
 Many of us have realized that dissecting a song and figuring out what we need to do, allows us to grow stronger and be the type of person that helps people grow by analyzing them and not just praising them.
 Our rehearsal is a meticulous process, and this allows our jazz band to grow.